-Smoke Free Places: The consumption of all forms of tobacco is generally prohibited in “places subject to public use” without exception and with places of health care, education, and work, as well as correctional and psychiatric institutions and means of public transportation specifically identified.
+The consumption of all forms of tobacco is generally prohibited in “places subject to public use” without exception and with places of healthcare, education, and work, as well as correctional and psychiatric institutions and means of public transportation specifically identified.

-Tobacco Packaging and Labeling: All forms of tobacco product packaging and exterior labeling must have “markings and images describing the harmful effects of tobacco, and health warnings such as: ‘Seriously harmful to your health,’ on at least 30% of the surface of the pack or carton of cigarettes."
+All forms of tobacco product packaging and exterior labeling must have “markings and images describing the harmful effects of tobacco, and health warnings such as: ‘Seriously harmful to your health,’ on at least 30 percent of the surface of the pack or carton of cigarettes."
 The law does not specify message location or format, the number or rotation of messages, or how often messages must be updated.
 It is also unclear whether these requirements apply to both smoked and smokeless tobacco products.

 Policy Fact Sheets